This country-specific Q&A provides an overview to tax laws and regulations that may occur in Italy.

 - The payment is fully non-deductible in the country of residence of the paying company.
 If the payment qualiﬁes for the Parent Subsidiary Directive, the 95% exemption applies to the extent the payment is non-deductible in the country of residence of the paying company.

-If the paying company is resident in a tax privileged jurisdiction, a 50% exemption may apply if such company carries out an effective trade in their State of residence.
+If the paying company is resident in a tax privileged jurisdiction, a 50% exemption may apply if such company carries out an eﬀective trade.

 If you were advising an international group seeking to re-locate activities from the UK in anticipation of Brexit, what are the advantages and disadvantages offered?

-In addition to the patent box regime already mentioned, Italy grants and R&D tax credit equal to 50% of certain qualifying R&D expenses provided that the total expenses over the year are over 30,000 Euro.
-The R&D tax credit can never exceed 20 million in very given tax year.
+In addition to the patent box regime already mentioned, Italy grants and R&D tax credit that may be up to 50% of certain qualifying R&D expenses provided that certain requirements are met.

-A super-deduction and an iper-deduction regimes are available in respect of certain assets purchased by 31 December 2017.
-Under the super-deduction regime companies can determine the amount of tax deductible depreciations on the basis of 140% of the acquisition cost of the assets.
-Such percentage is increased to 250% for assets qualifying for the iper-deduction regime (typically, high tech assets).
+A super-deduction and an iper-deduction regimes are available in respect of certain assets purchased by 30 June 2020.
+Under the super-deduction regime companies can determine the amount of tax deductible depreciations on the basis of 130% of the acquisition cost of the assets.
+Such percentage is increased up to 270% for assets qualifying for the iper-deduction regime (typically, high tech assets).

-Finally, it is worth mentioning that individuals carrying out an employment in Italy ma benefit from a 50% exemption on their employment income provided that:
+Finally, it is worth mentioning that individuals carrying out an employment, a self-employed activity or a business in Italy may beneﬁt from a 70% exemption on their qualifying income provided that: